fluiddyn/fluidsimfoam/README.md

 ```

-With a Fluidsimfoam solver, it becomes very easy to
+As shown in [our tutorials], with a Fluidsimfoam solver, it becomes very easy to

 - launch/restart simulations with Python scripts and terminal commands,
 - load simulations, read the associated parameters/data and produce nice figures/movies.